Technology and Student Use

 Technology Use Forms

-In order to use Missoula Country School equipment, students and parents must sign the MCPS Acceptable Use Agreement (also known as the "AUP").
+In order to use Missoula Country School equipment, students and parents must sign the MCPS Acceptable Use Agreement (also known as the Acceptable User Policy or "AUP").
 This form serves as a promise to use our equipment responsibly.
 In addition, students in grades 3-4-5 are able to use Google Apps For Education (also known as "GAFE").
 GAFE is an important suite of tools including word processing, slideshow, spreadsheet, drawing, and more.
 Please contact me if you have any questions regarding our technology use.
 Thanks!